techx/faqbot/README.md

 ### Smart Reply

-faqbot can learn emails > template mapping and will attempt to automatically reply to an email if it's confident enough.
+faqbot can learn emails to template mapping and will attempt to automatically reply to an email if it's confident enough.

 To use Smart Reply on your own emails, collect training data,